-A stop-motion sci-fi adventure ten years in the making
+A stop-motion sci-fi adventure FILM Ten years in the making

-FABRICATED is a stop-motion film completed in 2016 after ten years of work.
-I designed, built and animated the creatures as well as the strange worlds they inhabit.
+FABRICATED is a short film that took me ten years to complete.
+I designed, built and animated the creatures and the strange worlds they inhabit.

-The film itself is a story of decay and rebirth.
-Set in a time after organic life has passed from the scene, mechanical creatures form themselves from the materials and the machine aesthetic left behind.
-In an anonymous assembly line, a creature named Oto is constructed from steel and bone and sent off.
+The film is a journey through an alien world which was once our own.
+Set in a time after organic life has passed from the scene, mechanical creatures are being formed from the materials and the machine aesthetic we have left behind.
+From a pile of discarded parts through an anonymous assembly line, a creature named Oto is constructed from steel and bone and sent off.
 Making his way through an old world that is dying and a new world struggling to be born, Oto begins to sense that he may have a part to play in the evolution of his imperfect kind.

-Over the ten years of shooting, the film moved with me through 8 different apartments in the cities of Chicago, San Francisco, Portland and Oakland.
+Over the course of the long production, the film moved with me through almost a dozen different apartments in the cities of Chicago, San Francisco, Portland and Oakland.

-After photography was complete, I collaborated with a talented team of sound artists, composer, mixer and colorist to fill out the world with a full sound design, surround sound mix and beautiful picture.
+After photography was complete, I collaborated with a talented team of sound artists, composer, sound mixer and colorist to fill out the world and prepare it for wide-screen surround-sound cinematic glory.

 Color Bradley Greer